-In the battle of the brew of French Press vs Stovetop Espresso you have all the information that you need to make good proper and educated choice if you need to decide between the two.
+In the battle of the brew of French Press vs Stovetop Espresso you have all the information that you need to make a good proper and educated choice if you need to decide between the two.
 I have both just, one I own, the other came with my rented Spanish apartment.

-When I want a strong punchy brew it is the Moka pot, when I want a great full flavored brew from my speciality single origin beans it is the French press that I use.
+When I want a strong punchy brew it is the Moka pot, when I want a great full flavored brew from my specialty single origin beans it is the French press that I use.
 What you want to get your hands on will depend on what you want it for and what type of coffee to make.